sarahseguenza/nodejs-mysql-query-builder/README.md

 				//  errno: 1146,
 				//  sqlState: '42S02',
 				//  index: 0 }
-			// result : contain the results of the query
+			// result : contain results of the query
 			// number of changed rows : The number of changed rows when executing the update statement }
 	);